Zahner-elektrik/Thales-Remote-Python/README.md

 # 🔬 Measurement Data Analysis

-There is a [separate Python package on GitHub](https://github.com/Zahner-elektrik/Zahner-Analysis-Python) for analyzing measurement data.
+There is a separate Python package on [GitHub](https://github.com/Zahner-elektrik/Zahner-Analysis-Python) and [PyPI/pip](https://pypi.org/project/zahner-analysis/) for analyzing measurement data.

 In this repository there are examples of how to fit equivalent electrical circuit models to electrochemical impedance spectra, also known as EIS equivalent circuit fitting.
 The model parameters can be further processed after the fit with Python, for example for the comparison of serial measurements.